claranet/zabbix-aws-deregister/README.md

     ZABBIX_PASS: previously created password from "Zabbix administration" step
     DELETING_HOST: true / false
     DEBUG: true / false
+    Encryption configuration:
+        Enable helpers for encryption in transit: [x] KMS key to encrypt in transit: select the previously created key

+Execution role: set the previously created role

 ```

+Then, click on `encrypt` button for both `ZABBIX_USER` and `ZABBIX_PASS` environment variables.

 Notice: if `DELETING_HOST` is set to `false` so zabbix hosts are not deleted, only disabled.

-5/ Create an sns topic and subscribe the previous created lambda on it
+6/ Create an sns topic and subscribe [AWS console > SNS > Topics > Create topic]

+7/ Add subscription on sns topic to the previously created lambda

-6/ Create the cloudwatch event rule [AWS console > Cloudwatch > Events > Rules > Create rule].
+8/ Create the cloudwatch event rule [AWS console > Cloudwatch > Events > Rules > Create rule].

 a/ Configure Event Source as following :